freenas/freenas-docs/userguide/directoryservice.rst

 spaces or special symbols, and is not unusually long.

-If the Windows server version is lower than 2008 R2, try creating a "Computer" entry on the Windows server's OU.
-When creating this entry, enter the %brand% hostname in the "name" field.
-Make sure that it is under 15 characters and that it is the same name as the one set in the "Hostname" field in
+If the Windows server version is lower than 2008 R2, try creating a :guilabel:`Computer` entry on the Windows server's OU.
+When creating this entry, enter the %brand% hostname in the :guilabel:`name` field.
-:menuselection:`Network --> Global Configuration`
-and the "NetBIOS Name" in
-:menuselection:`Directory Service --> Active Directory`
-settings.
-Make sure the hostname of the domain controller is set in the "Domain Controller" field of :menuselection:`Directory Service --> Active Directory`.
+Make sure that it is under 15 characters and that it is the same name as the one set in the :guilabel:`Hostname` field in :menuselection:`Network --> Global Configuration` and the :guilabel:`NetBIOS Name` in :menuselection:`Directory Service --> Active Directory` settings.
+Make sure the hostname of the domain controller is set in the :guilabel:`Domain Controller` field of :menuselection:`Directory Service --> Active Directory`.

 .. _If the System Will not Join the Domain: